nextgendevs03/oriana-order-tracking/api/docs/SECURITY_IMPLEMENTATION.md

 │  Backend Security                                                            │
 │  ─────────────────                                                           │
 │  □ JWT_SECRET is stored in AWS Secrets Manager (not in code)                 │
+│  □ JWT_REFRESH_SECRET is stored in AWS Secrets Manager (not in code)         │
-│  □ JWT_SECRET is at least 64 characters of random data                       │
+│  □ JWT secrets are at least 64 characters of random data                     │
+│  □ Secrets Manager paths configured: /oriana/qa/jwt, /oriana/prod/jwt        │
 │  □ All protected endpoints have @Authenticated decorator                     │
 │  □ Passwords are hashed with bcrypt (cost factor ≥ 10)                       │
 │  □ No sensitive data logged (passwords, tokens)                              │